 Next, flip the script.
 Ask yourself – what’s the best that can happen?
 In the example I mentioned earlier, the best that happened for me was that I walked out of my review with an actual plan to get back on track for my goals.
 After going through the review questions, I felt more confident to understand what was holding me back and created a plan to get back in control of chasing my goals.
 In general, when my clients work through these two questions – what’s the worst and what’s the best – they find that not embracing the fear to go for the potential best is far scarier than the worst-case scenarios.

 Start by reading your long-term vision.
 If you don’t have a long-term vision that excites you, this could be a great time to write one.
-Reminding yourself of where you want to go long-term is a great way to align the strategies you plan to implement in Q2 to the bigger picture.
+Reminding yourself of where you want to go long-term is a great way to align the strategies you plan to implement in the next quarter to the bigger picture.
 It’s also empowering to note the parts of your vision that have come to or are close to reality.
 If you need help writing your vision, check out the blog post on overcoming vision skepticism.
+Then answer the following reflection questions regarding your vision:

-2. What progress did you make towards your goal in the first quarter?
+2. What progress did you make towards your goal in the previous quarter?

 3. Do you consider yourself to be on-track or off-track and why?